benkaylor/Getting-and-Cleaning-Data-Project/CodeBook.md

   + `data.test` - merges data.test.y, data.test.x, and data.test.subject
   + `data.test` - merges data.test.y, data.test.x, and data.test.subject

+## Output

+* `uci-tidy-dataset.txt` is 180x68 data frame
+  + `data.tidy$subject` column is the anonymous representation of the person participating in the experiment
+  + `data.tidy$activities` column is the type of 6 activities that the subject was attempting
+  + The remaining 66 columns are the mean for each measurement taken from the device the subject was wearing, where the measurement already represented a mean or std.

-## Additional Information About How the Raw Data Was Collected
+### Additional Information About How the Raw Data Was Collected

 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."